- slide 1 of 7

 Wreaths are used for all kinds of festive occasions and making them helps the children practice their fine motor skills.
 Recycle packing pieces when creating this miniature wreath.
 Have the children start with a long pipe cleaner and a variety of packing shapes.
 One-by-one, thread the pieces onto the pipe cleaner until it is almost completely covered.
 Twist the end pieces of the pipe cleaner together to making a hanging loop.
 Embellish the wreath with a variety of artistic mediums, for example a student could glue on sequins or faux jewels randomly on the wreath.
 Adorn it with a small bow as well.

 - slide 3 of 7

 Foam Skeletons or People

 S-shape packing pieces are perfect to create skeletons or people.
-On construction paper use an S-shaped piece to construct the body, then adding two other pieces for arms and then two for legs.
+On construction paper use an S-shaped piece to construct the body, then add two other pieces for arms and then two for legs.
 Finish the body with a circular packing piece as the head.
-These creations can be used to create a nighttime picture with ghosts flying in the air on a sheet of black construction paper (great idea for Halloween), or use these bodies as people walking along a city scene, that the child has drawn on paper.
+These creations can be used to create a night-time picture with ghosts flying in the air on a sheet of black construction paper--great idea for Halloween--or use these bodies as people walking along a city scene that the child has drawn on paper.